: This girl is too good for that loser

 - Reconstructed: Maria honestly cares for Lenny despite his flaws, and helps him become a better person, while Lenny gets her to confront her flaws and deal with them.
 Even if romance never manages to flourish between them, they'll eventually learn to become great friends.

-- Played For Drama: Maria is the one good thing Lenny has going for him, and she's fully aware of it, so she constantly derides and insults him.
-But in doing so, she's unintentionally wearing away the good parts of their relationship.
-And all the while, Jason is watching and plotting to steal her away — not out of love, but 'cause she's hot and it would cause Lenny even more pain.
+- Played For Drama: Maria is the one good thing Lenny has going for him, and she's fully aware of it, so she constantly derides and insults him but in doing so, she's unintentionally wearing away the good parts of their relationship.
+All the while, Jason is watching and plotting to steal her away — not out of love, but 'cause she's hot and it would cause Lenny even more pain.

 Back to Well, Excuse Me, Princess!